Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Experiments

 \textbf{Results for human part propagation.} Next, we evaluate our method for human part tracking.
-Experiments are conducted on the validation set of VIP~\cite{zhou2018adaptive}, which consists of 50 videos with 19 human semantic part, requiring more precise matching than DAVIS-2017~\cite{pont20172017}.
-Following~\cite{zhou2018adaptive}, we adopt mean intersection-over-union (mIoU) as our evaluation metric and resize the video frames to 560 $\times$ 560.
-All models except TimeCycle~\cite{wang2019learning} are set to ResNet-18 with a stride of 8 for a fair comparison.
+Experiments are conducted on the validation set of VIP~\cite{zhou2018adaptive}, which consists of 50 videos with 19 human semantic parts, requiring more precise matching than DAVIS-2017~\cite{pont20172017}.
+Following~\cite{zhou2018adaptive}, we adopt mean intersection-over-union (mIoU) as the evaluation metric and resize the video to 560 $\times$ 560.
+All models are set to ResNet-18 with a stride of 8 for fair comparisons.
 The results are shown in Table \ref{table:vip}.
-Our method achieves state-of-the-art performance, surpassing previous state-of-the-art by 0.8\%.
-Notably, our model outperforms ATEN~\cite{zhou2018adaptive} which is specifically designed for this task using human annotations.
+Our method still surpasses previous state-of-the-art.
+Notably, our model outperforms ATEN~\cite{zhou2018adaptive} which is specifically designed for the task using human annotations.
 Figure \ref{fig:quan} (b) depicts some visualization results on several representative videos.
+Our approach could output tight boundaries around the multiple targets.

 \textbf{Results for pose keypoint tracking.} We then make a performance comparison on the downstream task of human pose tracking.
 We conduct the experiments on the validation of JHMDB~\cite{jhuang2013towards} which has 268 videos.
 The annotations consist of 15 body joints for each person.
 The probability of correct keypoint~\cite{yang2012articulated} is utilized here to examine the accuracy with different thresholds.
 Following the evaluation protocol of~\cite{jabri2020space, li2019joint}, we resize the video frames to 320 $\times$ 320.
 The results in Table \ref{table:vip} show a consistent performance gain over previous methods, which successfully demonstrates the transferability of our method to different downstream tasks.
 The visualization results in Figure \ref{fig:quan}~(c) show the robustness of our approach to various challenges.